MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/general-ledger/withholding-tax-in-sales-transactions.md

 # required metadata

 title: Withholding tax in sales transactions
-description: This article lists the steps for avoiding the calculation of withholding tax for selected customers.
+description: This article lists the steps for enabling the calculation of withholding tax for selected customers.
 For customers who specify withholding tax in their payments to you, you can assign the default withholding tax group.
 author: kailiang
 ms.date: 01/12/2021
 ms.topic: article